 These are only a few of the many Stark exceptions.
 Our legal team can help you better understand which exceptions are most applicable to your situation, and help you implement needed changes to ensure compliance.

-Have Questions About Stark Exceptions?
-Contact Hendershot, Cannon & Hisey, P.C.
+Questions About Stark Law Exceptions?
+Contact Hendershot Cowart P.C.